OpenMosqueProject/open_mosque_dynamic_django_website/README.md

 - *if* new dependencies have been added run `pip freeze > requirements.txt`

+### *Current bug* 🤷‍♂️
+There is an issue with django-solo which is what we are using to save the website profile settings.
+This causes 2 issues.
+Before you can run the program for the first time, migrate to the DB or create a superuser be sure to:

+- on line 3 of the base.html comment out --> {% get_solo 'masjidConfig.CentreProfile' as masjid %}
+- on line 10 of masjidConfig views.py comment out --> masjid = CentreProfile.objects.get()
+- on line 9 of posts views.py comment out --> masjid = CentreProfile.objects.get()
+- lastly again in posts views.py comment out the variables on lines 12-25

+Unfortunately, this issue crops up again if you are making changes to the masjidConfig model so do the above again

 ### Other info
 There are 2 great APIs to that I have used in projects to generate prayer times.
 Most mosques in London use https://www.londonprayertimes.com/api/.
 You may wish to consider that if you are from the UK.
 For this project I have used the excellent https://aladhan.com/prayer-times-api.
 No API Key needed.